Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

-The physics associated with magic-angular-momentum yrast states have been extensively explored in the literature of 2D quantum dots \cite{yann07,yann06.4,yann03.2,ruan95,maks96,seki96,maks00}.
-An important property is the enhanced energy stabilization (compared to the rest of the spectrum as described by configuration-interaction calculations) that they acquire in their neighborhood in the regime of strong interactions (i.e., for large $R_W$, $R_\delta$, or large magnetic fields).
-Thus they are often characterized as ``cusp'' states in the literature of the lowest Landau level \cite{yann03.2,yann04,jainbook}.
-More importantly, they are precursors of the celebrated fractional quantum Hall effect bulk states \cite{yann03.2,yann04,jainbook}.
-The development of cusp states is portrayed in Fig.\ \ref{cusp}.
+The physics associated with magic-angular-momentum yrast states was extensively explored in the literature of 2D quantum dots \cite{yann07,yann06.4,yann03.2,ruan95,maks96,seki96,maks00}.
+An important property is the enhanced energy stabilization (compared to the rest of the spectrum as described by configuration-interaction calculations) that they acquire in their neighborhood in the regime of strong interactions (i.e., for large $R_W$, $R_\delta$, see {\Eq}~(\ref{rw}), or for large magnetic fields).

+In the case of strong magnetic fields, when the many-body Hilbert space can be restricted to the lowest Landau level, it is customary to calculate the configuration-interaction energy spectra keeping only the interaction term in the many-body Hamiltonian.
+In such partial spectra, the magic angular momenta are associated with the so-called ``cusp'' states \cite{yann03.2,yann04,jainbook} [see {\Fig}\ \ref{cusp}(a)], which are precursors of the fractional quantum-Hall-effect bulk states \cite{yann03.2,yann04,jainbook}.
+When the single-particle part of the Hamiltonian is also included (i.e., kinetic energy plus external confinement), one obtains global energy spectra as a function of the magnetic field $B$; see {\Fig}~\ref{cusp}(b).
+In these global spectra, all the ground states correspond to cusp states, illustrating the role played by the magic angular momenta in enhancing energy stabilization.

 For magnetic-field-free systems, this energy stabilization leads to a separation of energy scales between the rotational the vibrational motions (formation of a near-rigid rotor), which is a familiar prerequisite in the formulation of nuclear effective field theories \cite{pape15}.
-An example of such a separation of energy scales is portrayed in Fig.\ \ref{2espec} for the case of two electrons in a parabolic 2D quantum dot.
+An example of such a separation of energy scales is portrayed in {\Fig}~1 of \citeasnoun{yann00} for the case of two electrons in a parabolic 2D quantum dot.

 In the above derivation, we considered fully polarized fermions only, that is cases when $S=S_z=N/2$, where $S$ is the total spin and $S_z$ is its projection.
-Consideration with this methodology of the other spin values $S_z < N/2$ is straightforward; it requires, however, restoration of both the total spin ${\bf S}^2$ and the total angular momentum.
-An explicit example for $N=3$ fermions is discussed in \cite{yann03}.
+Consideration with this methodology of the other spin values $S_z < N/2$ is straightforward; it requires, however, restoration of both the total spin ${\bm S}^2$ and the total angular momentum.
+An explicit example for $N=3$ fermions is discussed in \citeasnoun{yann03}.